 This toolkit describes 21 evidence-based recommendations for improving health via the built environment.

-This short report reviews selected research on how physical, service, and social conditions in a community can influence health, for better or worse.
+This short report by UCSF and the Build Healthy Places Network reviews selected research on how physical, service, and social conditions in a community can influence health, for better or worse.

 A large body of research has linked neighborhood conditions with health, including physical conditions, available services, and social conditions.
 Extensive research shows that low-income and minority neighborhoods are more likely to experience harmful conditions and to lack health-promoting conditions.
 Although children may be particularly vulnerable to the health effects of living in a disadvantaged place, health effects can extend into adulthood.
 A sampling of research-based evidence is included.